-- Noise is typically defined as unwanted or undesirable sound.
+Noise is typically defined as unwanted or undesirable sound.
 The basic parameters of environmental noise that affect human subjective response are intensity or level, frequency content, and variation with time.
 The intensity of sound is expressed using a logarithmic scale in units of decibel.
-On a relative basis, a 3 dB change in sound level generally represents a barely noticeable change, whereas a 10 dB change in sound level would typically be perceived as a doubling (or halving) in the loudness of a sound. - The frequency content of noise is related to the tone or pitch of the sound and is expressed based on the rate of the air pressure fluctuation in terms of cycles per second (called Hertz).
+On a relative basis, a 3 dB change in sound level generally represents a barely noticeable change, whereas a 10 dB change in sound level would typically be perceived as a doubling (or halving) in the loudness of a sound.

+The frequency content of noise is related to the tone or pitch of the sound and is expressed based on the rate of the air pressure fluctuation in terms of cycles per second (called Hertz).
 The human ear can detect a wide range of frequencies, from about 20 Hertz to 17,000 Hertz.
 However, because the sensitivity of human hearing varies with frequency, the "A-weighting system" is commonly used when measuring environmental noise to provide a single number descriptor that correlates with human subjective response.
 Sound levels measured using this weighting system are called "A-weighted" sound levels, and are expressed in notation as dBA.
-Throughout this - 42 section, all sound levels are expressed with dBA weighting. - Because environmental noise fluctuates from moment to moment, it is common practice to - condense all of this information into a single number, called the "equivalent" sound level (Leq).
+Throughout this section, all sound levels are expressed with dBA weighting.

-Leq can be thought of as the steady sound level (or average sound level) that represents the - 45 Led can be thought of as the steady sound level (of average sound level) that represents the 46 same sound energy as the varying sound levels over a specified time period.
-In this report, Leg(h) - is used to refer to the Leq sound level over a period of one hour.
-The day-night average sound
+Because environmental noise fluctuates from moment to moment, it is common practice to condense all of this information into a single number, called the "equivalent" sound level (Leq).
+Leq can be thought of as the steady sound level (or average sound level) that represents the same sound energy as the varying sound levels over a specified time period.
+In this report, Leq(h) is used to refer to the Leq sound level over a period of one hour.
+The day-night average sound level (DNL) is also a commonly used sound level metric that depicts the average noise level over a 24-hour period, with the nighttime noise artificially increased.

-- level (DNL) is also a commonly used sound level metric that depicts the average noise level over a 24-hour period, with the nighttime noise artificially increased. - 3 For purposes of NEPA, evaluation of noise requires identifying criteria that will be used to assess - 4 potentially significant noise impacts that may require consideration of mitigation measures.
-This - 5 section first summarizes the relevant local, state, and federal noise impact criteria, and then - 6 identifies the criteria selected as most appropriate for use given the specifics of the proposed - 7 roadway.
+For purposes of NEPA, evaluation of noise requires identifying criteria that will be used to assess potentially significant noise impacts that may require consideration of mitigation measures.
+This section first summarizes the relevant local, state, and federal noise impact criteria, and then identifies the criteria selected as most appropriate for use given the specifics of the proposed roadway.